isw-kudos/huddo-ai-assistant-for-verse/README.md

 ## Disclaimer

 This extension is an independent, open-source project created by [ISW Development Pty Ltd](https://isw.net.au).
-It is **not affiliated with, endorsed by, or in any way connected to HCL Technologies, Anthropic, OpenAI, Google, or any other company** whose products it integrates with.
+It is **not affiliated with, endorsed by, or in any way connected to HCL Software, Anthropic, OpenAI, Google, or any other company** whose products it integrates with.

 **Use at your own risk.** This software is provided "as is", without warranty of any kind — express or implied — including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The authors accept no liability for any loss or damage arising from its use.